JGrubb/ignoredbydinosaurs.com/_posts/2009-10-12-apparent-risk-and-actual-risk.md

 Apparent risk is avoiding the chance that people will laugh at you and instead backing yourself into the very real possibility that you're going to become obsolete or irrelevant.

 When things get interesting is when the apparently risky is demonstrably safer than the actually risky.
 That's when we sometimes become uncomfortable enough with our reliance on the apparent to focus on the actual.
-Think about that the next time they make you take off your shoes at the airport."</p>
+Think about that the next time they make you take off your shoes at the airport."

-<p>(Via <a href="http://sethgodin.typepad.com/seths_blog/">Seth's Blog</a>.)</p>
+(Via <a href="http://sethgodin.typepad.com/seths_blog/">Seth's Blog</a>.)